Our verdict

 The heavier the wearer, the bouncier the midsole

-An expert says that this shoe is meant for bigger players, adding that the more that the midsole is pressed by the wearer's weight, the more energy return it provides.
+We believe that this shoe is meant for bigger players, as the more we press the midsole with our weight, the more energy return it provides.

 But even if you are not a particularly heavy player, you are also likely to benefit from the shoe's springiness.
 The thing is, the Zion 2 is VERY stiff shoe, meaning that it doesn't bend that easily.